An essential guide and Top Tips for Trekking in Dolpo Region of Nepal

 Why you must visit Dolpo?

-Dolpo is one part of heaven to experience hidden Tibetan culture, tradition, religion, mountaineering and its incredible landscape where very least travelers had reached till date.
+Dolpo is one part of heaven to experience hidden Tibetan culture, tradition, religion, mountaineering, and its incredible landscape, which very few travelers had reached till date.
 That is the reason why people visit Dolpo.
-Major attractions of Dolpo are explain in short below.
+Major attractions of Dolpo are explained in short below.

 1. Pre Buddhist Bon Religion